MSEdgeExplainers

 Security

-This section provides reference to existing web and native haptics API to help inform the API design and platform supportability.
+This section provides reference to existing web and native haptics APIs to help inform the API design and platform supportability.

 Relevant web APIs: